freedomofpress/securedrop/docs/set_up_transfer_and_export_device.rst

 journalist's everyday workstation, you will need to use an encryption scheme that works on both operating systems.

-This is the case for many hardware-encrypted USB drives.
-When considering a hardware solution, we recommend selecting a vendor that has fully opened the source code and specifications of their devices and encouraged third party audits.

-VeraCrypt is a good alternative to hardware-based encryption.
+We recommend the use of VeraCrypt.
 It is actively maintained cross-platform software that has been independently audited and is free to use.

 VeraCrypt-encrypted media can be opened in the Tails operating system and on common Linux distributions without installing additional software.
 To open